BEST DAY TRIPS FROM FLORENCE – BEAUTIFUL PLACES TO VISIT NEAR FLORENCE

 Day Trip to Porto Venere

 If you are staying in Florence, you shouldn’t miss the opportunity to visit Porto Venere.
 Close to La Spezia, this beautiful town can be reached by taking a train or boat from La Spezia.
-You’ll be in one of my favorite places in Tuscany in about 2-3,5 hours (depending if you drive or take a train) It is quite a long way – I am aware of that.
-But since train travel in Italy is pleasant and Porto Venere is STUNNING, it is still one of the best day trips from Florence if you ask me.
+You’ll be there from Florence in about 2-3,5 hours (depending if you drive or take a train) It is quite a long way – I am aware of that.
+But since train travel in Italy is pleasant and Porto Venere is STUNNING, it is still worth it.

 Small and pretty, Porto Venere is a little port town that is overshadowed by its popular neighbors – the villages of Cinque Terre.
-But it is definitely worth a day trip from Florence to see because it is really quite beautiful – and as I mentioned, a favorite.
+But it is definitely worth a day trip from Florence to see because it is really quite beautiful.

 Because of its size, you can see all of the town’s sights in less than four hours.
 If you like, you can even take a guided tour.
 But if you prefer to wander at your own pace, here are some of the highlights that you should see while here.